Haldimand Affair

 Vermonters had been battling Indian raids, sponsored by the British, and engaged in a long-running dispute with New York State over jurisdiction of the territory.
 At issue was Vermont officially rejoining the British Empire.
 Just as Haldimand offered generous terms for reunion in 1781, the British army surrendered after the Battle of Yorktown.
-Vermont, surrounded on three sides by American territory, rejected the British overtures and successfully negotiated terms to re-enter the United States as the 14th state in March 1791.
+Vermont, surrounded on three sides by American territory, rejected the British overtures and successfully negotiated terms to enter the United States as the 14th state in March 1791.
 The secret nature of the negotiations, which excluded significant portions of Vermont's political power structure, has led to accusations of treason against some of the negotiators, notably Ethan Allen.